melladam/melladam.github.io/index.md

 <p>
   To answer that, we switch from a category-wide view to a <strong>channel-level</strong> spike detector: for every channel, we estimate what a “normal” week looks like using a <strong>rolling median</strong> of weekly new views over the past <strong>~52 weeks</strong>
   (with at least 13 weeks of history).
-This matters because YouTube grows over time—so a week in 2019 should be compared to that same channel’s recent baseline, not to its early 2015 numbers.
+This matters because YouTube grows over time, so a week in 2019 should be compared to that same channel’s recent baseline, not to its early 2015 numbers.
 A week is then labeled a spike when its <code>delta_views</code> is at least
   <strong>2×</strong> the rolling median.
 Finally, we aggregate all detected spikes back up to the <strong>category</strong> level to
   summarize the distribution of spike magnitudes (median, percentiles, max) and the overall “spike impact” in absolute views.